mbajdman/Data-Science-Portfolio/README.md

 Expected Outcomes:
 - ML model capable of predicting the probability of a user being fraudulent.
 The goal is to identify users who are likely to engage in fraudulent activities based on their profile and transaction history.
-- Insights into the predictive power of various features related to user characteristics (e.g., country, KYC status, sign-in attempts), transaction details (e.g., currency, entry method, amount, state), and aggregated behavioral patterns (e.g., transaction counts, average transaction amounts over time).
+- Insights into the predictive power of various features related to user characteristics (e.g., country, KYC status, sign-in attempts), transaction details (e.g., currency, entry method, amount, state), and aggregated behavioural patterns (e.g., transaction counts, average transaction amounts over time).
 - Performance metrics of the XGBoost model, likely focusing on the ROC-AUC score, highlighting its effectiveness in distinguishing between fraudulent and non-fraudulent users.
 This will also involve evaluating the impact of hyperparameter tuning and undersampling on the model's performance.
 - Understanding of the challenges and limitations of fraud detection, particularly in an imbalanced dataset and in a dynamic environment where fraud patterns can evolve.
 This might include insights into the trade-offs between false positives and false negatives and the practical considerations of deploying such a model.